 Type of Request: Revision of currently approved information collections.

-Abstract: Under the section 416(b) and Food for Progress programs (the “Foreign Donation Programs”) and the McGovern-Dole International Food for Education and Child Nutrition (“McGovern-Dole”) Program, information will be gathered from applicants desiring to receive grants under the programs to determine the viability of requests for resources to implement activities in foreign countries.
-Program participants that receive grants must submit compliance reports until commodities or local currencies generated from the sale thereof are utilized.
-Program participants that use the services of freight forwarders must submit certifications from the freight forwarders regarding their activities and affiliations.
-Documents are used to develop effective grant agreements and assure that statutory requirements and objectives are met.
+Abstract: Under the section 416(b) and Food for Progress programs (the “Foreign Donation Programs”) and the McGovern-Dole International Food for Education and Child Nutrition (“McGovern-Dole”) Program, information will be gathered from applicants desiring to receive federal awards under the programs to determine the viability of requests for resources to implement activities in foreign countries.
+Recipients of awards under the programs must submit compliance reports and other information until activities carried out with donated commodities or funds, or local currencies generated from the sale of donated commodities, are completed.
+Recipients that use the services of freight forwarders must submit certifications from the freight forwarders regarding their activities and affiliations.
+Documents are used to develop effective grant and cooperative agreements for awards under the programs and assure that statutory requirements and objectives are met.

-Respondents: U.S. private voluntary organizations, U.S. cooperatives, foreign governments, freight forwarders, ship owners and brokers, and survey companies.
+Respondents: Private voluntary organizations, cooperatives, colleges and universities, foreign governments, Start Printed Page 74975intergovernmental organizations, freight forwarders, ship owners and brokers, and survey companies.